-Franca was a member of the arts activist group, The Visual AIDS Artist's Caucus, creators of the public art actions including: The Red Ribbon- international symbol of AIDS awareness.
-The red ribbon symbolized support for people with AIDS at a time when when the AIDS crisis was being ignored by the establishment.
-It was the first use of a ribbon as a quiet wearable symbol in support of a cause.
+Franca was a member of the arts activist group, The Visual AIDS Artist's Caucus, creators of the public art actions including: The Red Ribbon- international symbol of AIDS awareness, the first use of a ribbon as a quiet wearable symbol in support of a cause.
+The red ribbon symbolized support for the plight of people with AIDS at a time when when the AIDS crisis was being ignored by the establishment.

 Currently a faculty member at The International Center of Photography and at Pratt Institute, Franca has guest lectured all over the world, notably including The School of Visual Arts (NYC), The Cooper Union (NYC), The Studio (Moscow), Dumb Type (Tokyo and Kyoto, Japan), Milch (London), LCI and MARCO Museo de Arte Contemporaneo (Monterrey, Mexico).

 Franca was a founding faculty of ICP @ The Point.
 The work with his class of teenage students in the Hunts Point section of the Bronx at ICP @ The Point was honored and awarded with the President's Committee on the Arts Award, presented by First Lady Laura Bush at The White House in 2006.

 Former London Correspondent for Fairchild Media, WWD (Women's Wear Daily), and DNR, Franca holds a BFA in Filmmaking from NYU's Tisch School of the Arts.
 He has also worked extensively as theatrical lighting designer, and as a museum/gallery exhibition, installation designer.

 Grants and awards include: Citizen's Exchange Council, Open Society, Arts Link, The British Council, Pratt Faculty Development Fund, PS 122 Studio Program, and others.